-As Google continues to push the throttle to improve user search experiences on all of their platforms, you can expect things to change!
+As Google continues to push the throttle to improve user search experiences on all of its platforms, you can expect things to change!
 The most notable changes PPC professionals are currently facing have a lot more to do with changing how they work and the way they develop a campaign strategy.

-With Machine Learning’s arrival, Google will slowly start making Google Ads a fully automated system, and thus disrupting search engine marketing for PPC individuals.
+With Machine Learning’s arrival, Google will slowly start making Google Ads a fully automated system, thus disrupting search engine marketing for PPC individuals.
 In this blog, you will get a closer look at how to view the PPC craft and solutions that will keep you from getting stuck as these new changes are rolled out from Google.

 Google Automation Is Coming